An act of bravery at a young age made a Bethel student the youngest Medal of Valor recipient in America.

 “I was just loving her.
 I was just doing what my Daddy told me to do, and that’s to love everyone,” she replied.

-Tim Hutchinson remembers that moment in the Children’s Hospital.
+Tim remembers that moment in the Children’s Hospital.

 “There wasn’t a dry eye in the room,” he said.

-Brittany’s awe-inspiring statements that followed her brush with death did not cease.
-Tim Hutchinson recalls how his daughter explained the moment of the accident.
+Hutchinson’s awe-inspiring statements that followed her brush with death did not cease.
+Tim recalls how his daughter explained the moment of the accident.

 “As soon as she was knocked down, [she said] she was surrounded by 10 angels.
 They told her to close her eyes and plug her nose,” Tim said.

-Tim was slightly confused by his daughter’s statement, but came to the realization that in plugging her nose, Brittany avoided harmful inhalation of the bus’s diesel burning exhaust.
-Brittany also spoke of a conversation he had with his daughter in which she explained that the angels said to her, “We will always be upon you.”
+Tim was slightly confused by his daughter’s statement, but came to the realization that in plugging her nose, Hutchinson avoided harmful inhalation of the bus’s diesel burning exhaust.
+Hutchinson also spoke of a conversation he had with his daughter in which she explained that the angels said to her, “We will always be upon you.”

 When the Hutchinson family learned of bus driver James Medin’s decision to flee the scene rather than help his injured daughter, infuriation ensued.